Biased elementary doctrines and quotient completions: Biased elementary doctrines

 \section{Biased elementary doctrines}

-In this section we introduce a generalization of the framework of elementary doctrines which takes into account functors from categories with only weak finite products.
+In this section, we generalize the framework of elementary doctrines to encompass suitable functors from categories with weak finite products, rather than strict ones.
+As mentioned in the introduction, our main goal is to find a suitable extension of the elementary quotient completion to generalize the exact completion for categories with weak finite limits (and also weak finite products).
+To this end, we begin with a minimal weakening of the notion of doctrine, defined by contravariant functors from categories with weak finite products to the category of posets.
+We will refer to these functors as \textit{biased doctrines}.

-Recall that a category $\CC$ has weak products if for every two objects $X,Y\in\CC$ there exists a diagram $\weakbinprodg{p}{X}{W}{Y}$ such that the following weakened universal property holds: for any two arrows $f:A\to X$ and $g:A\to Y$ there exists a arrow $h:A\to W$ (not necessarily unique) such that $\pp_1h=f$ and $\pp_2h=g$.
-Hence, the underlying categorical structures of this section are controvariant functors from categories with weak finite products to the category of posets.
-We refer to such functors as \textit{biased doctrines}.
+Recall that a category $\CC$ has weak finite products if for every two objects $X,Y\in\CC$ there exists a diagram $\weakbinprodg{p}{X}{W}{Y}$ such that the following weakened universal property holds: for any two arrows $f:A\to X$ and $g:A\to Y$ there exists a arrow $h:A\to W$ (not necessarily unique) such that $\pp_1h=f$ and $\pp_2h=g$.
+The following are some examples of categories with weak finite products.